 I love the scents of the season from times past, as we make preparations to celebrate the Longest Night of the Year…

-Juniper Berry adds a crispness to the sweeter floral and citrus essential oil blends.
-My Winter Solstice blend has traditional holiday oils like Scotch Pine, Cedarwood, and Frankincense, but the addition of Mandarin and Juniper Berry that adds a freshness that balances the blend.
+I prefer Winter Solstice to Christmas.
+It is a more solemn, personal time; to meditate on darkness and to welcome back the light.
+To go to that quiet place inside and honor this moment in my life.
+I also love the scents of the season, whether from burning candles, peeling a mandarin orange or from diffusing essential oils.
+(My Winter Solstice blend has traditional holiday oils like Scotch Pine, Cedarwood, and Frankincense, but the addition of Mandarin and Juniper Berry that adds a freshness that balances the blend.)

-My Blog is for information only & is not meant to Replace Medical Advice.
+My blog is for information only & is not meant to

 Essential Oils are not for ingestion & should always be diluted before topical use.